-Finally, Defendant argues that § 5321(a)(5) (2000) allows the government to collect "taxes in situations where assessment based on actual taxes due may be impossible to determine as a result of the barriers created by the nature of the accounts."
+Finally, Defendant that argues § 5321(a)(5) (2000) allows the government to collect "taxes in situations where assessment based on actual taxes due may be impossible to determine as a result of the barriers created by the nature of the accounts."
 (Def.'s Mem. in Supp.
 Obj.
 Pl.'s Mot.
 Summ.
 J. at 6.)
 In Defendant's view, the "tax" collected by the IRS under the Bank Secrecy Act could equal 100 percent of the value of the transaction or account, and would be collectible only where the person failed to file an informational document with the government.
 Although Defendant argues that the negotiated FBAR penalty to which he stipulated incorporated his potential tax liabilities, he provides no authority or evidence in support of this assertion.

 For the reasons stated above, Defendant's attempt to characterize the Bank Secrecy Act as "a mechanism to collect [covered entities'] taxes due" (Def.'s Mem. in Supp.
 Obj.
 Pl.'s Mot.
 Summ.
-J. at 6) is unavailing.
-The IRS's assessment of the FBAR penalty is not, as Defendant argues,
+J. at 6) is hospital wanted to engage in its otherwise lawful activity of providing health care, it was obligated to pay into or credit the Uncompensated Care Pool.
+The law thus imposed an involuntary pecuniary burden on all covered entities.

-"government collecting, for lack of better terminology, back taxes."
+- 9. Defendant argues that the FBAR penalty assessment is involuntary under In re Lorber because "a tax amount would have been imputed upon him whether he voluntary [sic] agreed to the negotiated amount due or not."
+(Def.'s Mem. in Supp.
+Obj.
+Pl.'s Mot.
+Summ.
+J. at 5.)
+Defendant therefore tautologically assumes the FBAR is a tax, for purposes of arguing that it is a tax. - 10.
+The FBAR penalty is also not a tax under the even broader definition of the term in unavailing.
+The IRS's assessment of the FBAR penalty is not, as Defendant argues, "government collecting, for lack of better terminology, back taxes."
 (Id. at 4.)
 Given the text, framework, and history of the Bank Secrecy Act, as well as the plain meanings of the terms "tax" and "penalty" and the operation of § 5321(a)(5), the "better terminology" to describe the FBAR penalty is as a "civil money penalty."